brunospitti/wedding-test/src/pages/projects/react-redux-boilerplate.md

 ---
 templateKey: project
 index: '3'
-title: React & Redux Boilerplate
+title: React & Redux Starter
 brief_description: >-
   I created a boilerplate with two simple functions connecting React, Redux and all the development environment around it.